o3de/o3de.org/content/docs/userguide/get-sun-longitude-node.md

 ---
-description: ' Use the Sun Longitude node in the &ALYlong; &script-canvas; editor to return the sun longitude. '
+description: ' Use the Sun Longitude node in the Amazon Lumberyard Script Canvas editor to return the sun longitude. '
 title: Get Sun Longitude
 ---